mvolkmann/blog/src/swift-ui.md

 - `.automatic` (default)

-  This displays the prompt at the selected value.
-  When this is tapped, the options are rendered on a separate sheet.
+This selects a style based on the context in which the `Picker` is used.

 - `.inline`